These Numbers Show Favorable Signs for GeoVax Labs Inc. (GOVX)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 64.22% gain in the last 1 month and extending the period to 3 months gives it a 158.48%, and is 9.82% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 17.36% over the week and 14.97% over the month.
+The stock witnessed a 9.76% gain in the last 1 month and extending the period to 3 months gives it a 100.36%, and is -26.34% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 18.73% over the week and 16.03% over the month.

 GeoVax Labs Inc. (GOVX) Analyst Forecasts